Tree: Mythology

 Trees have been venerated since time immemorial.
 To the ancient Celts, certain trees, especially the oak, ash and thorn, held special significance as providing fuel, building materials, ornamental objects and weaponry.
 Other cultures have similarly revered trees, often linking the lives and fortunes of individuals to them or using them as oracles.
 In Greek mythology, dryads were believed to be shy nymphs who inhabited trees.

 The Oubangui people of west Africa plant a tree when a child is born.
 As the tree flourishes, so does the child but if the tree fails to thrive, the health of the child is considered at risk.
 When it flowers it is time for marriage.
 Gifts are left at the tree periodically and when the individual dies, their spirit is believed to live on in the tree.

 Trees have their roots in the ground and their trunk and branches extended towards the sky.
 This concept is found in many of the world's religions as a tree which links the underworld and the earth and holds up the heavens.
 In Norse mythology, Yggdrasil is a central cosmic tree whose roots and branches extend to various worlds.
 Various creatures live on it.
 In India, Kalpavriksha is a wish-fulfilling tree, one of the nine jewels that emerged from the primitive ocean.
 Icons are placed beneath it to be worshipped, tree nymphs inhabit the branches and it grants favours to the devout who tie threads round the trunk.
 Democracy started in North America when the Great Peacemaker formed the Iroquois Confederacy, inspiring the warriors of the original five American nations to bury their weapons under the Tree of Peace, an eastern white pine (Pinus strobus).
 In the creation story in the Bible, the tree of life and the knowledge of good and evil was planted by God in the Garden of Eden.
+In the cosmology of the Meso-American Maya culture, the ceiba tree connects the planes of both the sky and the underworld, known as Xibalba, with the terrestrial world.
+As such, the ceiba tree is a national symbol in Guatemala.

 Sacred groves exist in China, India, Africa and elsewhere.
 They are places where the deities live and where all the living things are either sacred or are companions of the gods.
 Folklore lays down the supernatural penalties that will result if desecration takes place for example by the felling of trees.
 Because of their protected status, sacred groves may be the only relicts of ancient forest and have a biodiversity much greater than the surrounding area.
 Some Ancient Indian tree deities, such as Puliyidaivalaiyamman, the Tamil deity of the tamarind tree, or Kadambariyamman, associated with the cadamba tree, were seen as manifestations of a goddess who offers her blessings by giving fruits in abundance.